aseio6668/PomegranateMuse/README.md

 ## Contributing

-PomegranteMuse is designed to be extensible.
+MyndraComposer is designed to be extensible.
 Key areas for contribution:

 1. **Language Support**: Add new source language analyzers
 2. **ML Providers**: Integrate additional AI model providers
-3. **Templates**: Create domain-specific Pomegranate code templates
+3. **Templates**: Create domain-specific Myndra code templates
 4. **Analysis**: Improve semantic code understanding
 5. **Testing**: Add comprehensive test coverage

 ## License

-This project is part of the Pomegranate ecosystem.
-See the main Pomegranate repository for licensing information.
+This project is part of the Myndra ecosystem.
+See the main Myndra repository for licensing information.